paultofunmi/datastructure-algorithm/README.md

 - END WHILE

 ## Bellman Ford
-- handles with negative weight which Dijk can't
+- handles negative weight which Dijkstra can't because Dijkstra is greedy
-- handles with constraints which Dijk can't both bellman and dijk fail on graph with negative cycles.
+- both bellman and dijkstra fail on graph with negative cycles.